Gylfi Sigurðsson: Personal life

-2021 arrest

-On 16 July 2021, a 31-year-old Premier League footballer was arrested "on suspicion of child sex offences" and was released on bail while investigations continued, stated Greater Manchester Police (GMP) without naming the player.
+On 16 July 2021, he was arrested "on suspicion of child sex offences" and was released on bail while investigations continued, stated Greater Manchester Police (GMP) without naming the player.
 Everton stated that they "suspended a first-team player pending a police investigation", but did not confirm if it was the same player arrested by GMP.
 Icelandic newspaper Morgunblaðið reported that the player arrested for alleged child sex offences was Gylfi.
 Danish beverage State Energy, which had signed Gylfi only a month earlier, removed all advertising with his image on it.

 In October 2022, with Gylfi not charged but still under a travel ban, politician Njáll Trausti Friðbertsson said that he would discuss the player's case with the Foreign Affairs Committee.
-In February 2023, Icelandic public broadcaster RÚV reported that the English Crown Prosecution Service had received documents from GMP on Gylfi's alleged offences at the end of the previous month.
+On 14 April 2023, Greater Manchester Police confirmed that no further action would be taken against Gylfi.
+Gylfi's lawyer said that the player would not sue British authorities over the investigation.